The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Explicit Representations of Eigenfunctions of

 Let also

 Then the expressions

 determine the two eigenfunctions of the operator $\opC$ with eigenvalues $\pm1$, respectively, provided neither of them is the identically zero function.
-In the latter case, another function \eqref{eq:130} is still a proper (non-trivial) eigenfunction of $\opC$. \end{lemma} \begin{proof}[Proof outline] To verify the asserted property of a function $ E_{\{\pm\}}(z)$, one has to compute its derivative and to examine the fulfillment of the corresponding equation among \Eqs{~}\eqref{eq:090}.
-In our case, utilizing the equations \eqref{eq:100} and \eqref{eq:110}, the aforementioned derivative is expressed in terms of products of the same functions $\Phi$ and $\Psi$ with the same arguments $z$ and $1/z$ which are involved in the definition \eqref{eq:130}.
-Subsequent algebraic simplification establishes the identical vanishing of coefficients in front of all the remaining products of $\eP$ and $ \eiphi $. \end{proof}
+In the exceptional case pointed out, another function from the pair \eqref{eq:150} is still a proper (non-trivial) eigenfunction of $\opC$. \end{lemma} \begin{proof}[Proof outline] To verify the asserted property of a function $ \EEpm{\pm}(z)$ (where one among the two sign symbols has been chosen and fixed), one has to compute its derivative and to examine the fulfillment of the corresponding equation among \Eqs{~}\eqref{eq:110}.
+In our case, utilizing the equations \eqref{eq:120} and \eqref{eq:130}, the aforementioned derivative is expressed in terms of products of the same functions $\eiphi$ and $\Psi$ with the same arguments $z$ and $1/z$ which are involved in the definition \eqref{eq:150}.
+Subsequent algebraic simplification establishes the identical vanishing of the coefficients in front of all the remaining products of $\eP$ and $ \eiphi $. \end{proof}

-The existence of the functions $\Phi$ and $\Psi$ in vicinity of the point $z=1$ is ensured by the wellknown theorem of existence of local solution of Cauchy problem for ordinary differential equations.
-In case of \Eqs{~}\eqref{eq:100} and \eqref{eq:110}, one can however say more. \begin{lemma} Let the parameters $\llll, \mu, \omega $ are real and $\omega>0$.
-In case of initial conditions obeying the constraints \eqref{eq:120}, the solution $\Phi(z)$, $\Psi(z)$ of the Cauchy problem for the system of equations~\eqref{eq:100} and \eqref{eq:110} exists in some vicinity of the ``punctured unit circle''
+The existence of the functions $\eiphi$ and $\Psi$ in vicinity of the point $z=1$ is ensured by the wellknown theorem of existence of local solution of Cauchy problem for ordinary differential equations.
+In case of \Eqs{~}\eqref{eq:120} and \eqref{eq:130}, one can state even more according to the following \begin{lemma} Let the parameters $\llll, \mu, \omega $ be real and $\omega>0$.
+In case of initial conditions obeying the constraints \eqref{eq:140}, the solution $\eiphi(z)$, $\Psi(z)$ of the Cauchy problem for the system of equations~\eqref{eq:120} and \eqref{eq:130} exists in some vicinity of the ``punctured unit circle''

-both functions $\Phi(z)$, $\Psi(z)$ having no zeros therein. \end{lemma} \begin{proof} Let us restrict Eq.{~}\eqref{eq:100} to the unit circle embedded into $ \mathbb{C} $ and parameterized by means of the substitutions
+both functions $\eiphi(z)$, $\Psi(z)$ having also no zeros therein. \end{lemma} \begin{proof} Let us restrict Eq.{~}\eqref{eq:120} to the unit circle embedded into $ \mathbb{C} $ and parameterized by means of the substitutions

-Then we obtain exactly Eq.{~}\eqref{eq:050} with the parameters
+Then we obtain exactly Eq.{~}\eqref{eq:010} with the parameters